Dorothy Pocklington: Military career

-Personal
+Personal life

-Pocklington was the daughter of Curtis Harold Butcher (13 October 1907 – 2 November 1989) and Lena Cecile (DelaHoussaye) Butcher (21 February 1909 – 9 October 1998).
-She married Alvin Eugene Pocklington (5 March 1934 – 25 April 2008) on 28 November 1970 in Fort Myer, Virginia.
+Pocklington was the daughter of Curtis Harold Butcher and Lena Cecile (DelaHoussaye) Butcher.
+She married Alvin Eugene Pocklington on 28 November 1970 in Fort Myer, Virginia.
 Her husband had enlisted as a seaman in the U.S. Navy, but transferred to the Army and retired from service as a sergeant.
 He later worked in the field of biomedical electronics.
 The couple lived in Ellicott City, Maryland.
 After his death, her husband was interred at Arlington National Cemetery on 1 July 2008.

+Pocklington died on 3 October 2024, at the age of 90.